dadahcr2/reference/_pages/home.md

 ### Best Map Setups

-Popular vehicles and parts at the top of the rankings for each adventure map.
-These may assist with obtaining distance bonuses.
+**Popular vehicles and parts at the top of the rankings for each adventure map**  These may assist with obtaining distance bonuses.
 {: .notice}

 Map | Vehicle and Parts